shtyler/datagenerator/README.md

 ### Solution ###
 * Let’s use just LDM to generate data
-* LDM.json has all necessary information to generate mock up data
+* LDM.json has all necessary information to generate mockup data
 * LDM can be built quickly and it is (usually) starting point for each project
 * LDM.json file can be downloaded and used in SQL executor as list of parameters for .liquid template
 * In other words: Match made in heaven